 Hired data reveals that LGBTQ+ (lesbian, gay, bisexual, transgender, and queer) workers earn less than their non-LGBTQ+ counterparts.
-LGBTQ+ men earn 96 percent of what non-LGBTQ+ men earn, and women earn 92 percent.
+LGBTQ+ men earn 96 percent of what non-LGBTQ+ men earn, and women earn 90 percent.
 There isn’t much data available to understand the underlying causes for the LGBTQ+ wage gap.
-However, it can be assumed that bias leads to lower starting salaries and raises and fewer opportunities for advancement, as with other underrepresented groups.
+However, it may be assumed that bias leads to lower starting salaries and raises and fewer opportunities for advancement, as with other underrepresented groups.

 Twenty one states, the District of Columbia, Guam, and Puerto Rico have statutes that protect against both sexual orientation and gender identity discrimination in employment in the public and private sector.
 Overlooking the wage gap for this underrepresented group is not only unfair, it may land your organization in legal trouble.